Josiah Marshall Heath: Career in England

 On returning to England, Heath profited from his experience and observations of traditional Indian metalworking.
 In 1839 he filed a patent concerning the use of a compound of manganese and carbon which he had invented and called "carbide".
 This is not what is now called carbide, but was a mixture of only those two elements.

 This compound, together with the development of crucible steel, made the steel malleable when hot, and amenable to brazing and welding, even though the steel was formed from iron founded with addition of sulphur.

 Manganese carbide, as described by Heath, was made by heating the crucible with a mixture of manganese oxide and tar: at high temperature the carbon in the tar causes an oxygen reduction ("redox") in the manganese oxide.
 Heating the mixture is a costly process, so Heath proposed that his licencees add the manganese and charcoal directly to the crucible so as to make crucible steel.
 The heat necessary to make the steel also means the charcoal contributes to the redox of the manganese oxide.
 But although Heath's process removes the need for preparing the carbide separately, it also involves a loss of control over the process.
 It is difficult to apply his invention in isolation, because making steel in a crucible requires the use of other methods which are always kept as trade secrets – so that other steel producers contested the validity of Heath's patent as describing his actual process.
 Heath's innovation worked, but nobody would pay royalties on it.
 After nine years of legal proceedings, the British House of Lords (then the highest court in the land) recognised the patent in its aspect of the first use of manganese oxide.
 Thomas Webster, one of Heath's lawyers, wrote:

 Because of this, Heath was impoverished before he died.
 The general adoption of his process lowered the price of quality steel by 30% to 40% in the Sheffield market (Heath himself was content with a 2% reduction in the selling price).

 Other work

 The Greater Asiatic yellow bat (Scotophilus heathi) was named in his honour after he presented the type specimen to the Zoological Society of London, together with a large collection of Asiatic birds.
+The fishing cat was described as a new species based on a specimen sent by Heath from India.
+Among the bird specimens sent by Heath were a Eurasian griffon vulture collected from near Madras.

+When Heath was posted in Coimbatore around 1818 he experimented with the cultivation of Bourbon cotton (Gossypium hirsutum).

+A casket that belonged to Tipu Sultan which was taken by Colonel Henry Fraser in 1799 and sent to his mother.
+This then went to the youngest daughter Charlotte Catherine who became Heath's wife.
+Heath passed it on to a cousin.